-- 2. Review Prior Examination Files.
+• Review Prior Examination Files.
 A review should be conducted of any documentation relating to prior examinations or investigations to which the firm was subject prior to the examiners' arrival on-site.
-These documents should be reviewed to ensure that the firm has addressed any deficiencies noted in the prior regulatory inquiries. - 3.
-Reserve/Arrange for Adequate Space and Resources for Examiners.
+These documents should be reviewed to ensure that the firm has addressed any deficiencies noted in the prior regulatory inquiries.

+- Arrange for Adequate Space and Resources for Examiners.
 Firms should provide the examiners with a private working area typically a conference room or large office so that they can review the requested documents in a comfortable working environment.
-A dedicated work area typically should allow the examiners to work more efficiently and may help reduce the amount of time they remain on-site.
+A dedicated work area should allow the examiners to work more efficiently and may help reduce the amount of time they remain on-site.
 To the extent possible, this work area should include adequate resources, such as telephones and access to a printer.
 If possible, the space reserved for the examiners should be in an area that is generally less busy.
-The examiners should also be able to lock and secure their workroom at the end of each day. - 4.
-Inform Senior Management and Firm Personnel of the Examination.
+The examiners should also be able to lock and secure their workroom at the end of each day. - Inform Senior Management and Firm Personnel of the Examination.
 Upon receiving notice that the firm will be subject to a regulatory examination, senior management of the firm should be informed.
 The firm's legal and compliance departments should also be notified.
 Prior to the on-site examination, firm personnel should be provided with notice that the examiners will be on-site conducting an examination of the firm.
 Notice to firm personnel should be kept simple and should avoid any personal observations about the examiners and their agency.
-In addition, the notice should, among other things, remind firm personnel not to engage in any substantive discussions with members of the exam team. - 5.
-Organize Files Prior to Arrival of Examiners.
+In addition, the notice should, among other things, remind firm personnel not to engage in any substantive discussions with members of the exam team. - Organize Files Prior to Arrival of Examiners.
 Prior to the arrival of the examiners, the firm should be prepared to provide the examiners with responses to their requests in a neat and organized fashion.
-To this end, documents should be organized and labeled, as appropriate, so that the information is easily identifiable to the corresponding requests of the examiners.
-Further, the documents provided to the staff should be responsive to the request and any documents outside the scope of the request should not be provided to the exam staff.
-The firm should provide the staff with copies of requested documents and maintain copies of any and all documents provided to the exam staff.
+To this end, documents should be organized and appropriately labeled, so that when examiners request specific information, it is easily identifiable.
+Proper organization of files will also help to ensure that the documents provided to the staff are responsive to the request, and any documents outside the scope of the request are not provided to the exam staff.
+Further, the firm should provide the staff with copies of requested documents and maintain copies of any and all documents provided to the exam staff.
 To the extent possible, any information provided electronically to the regulators should be provided in PDF format.
-The firm should develop and maintain a system to record the documents produced to the exam staff (including the sure that statements made by such personnel during interviews are accurately reflected by the examiners in any findings or reports.

-date they were produced) and bates-stamp the documents.
+The firm should develop and maintain a system to record the documents produced to the exam staff (including the date they were produced) and bates-stamp the documents.